5 Lower Back Stretches To Keep Back Pain At Bay

 This is because your body works as a whole.

-And each part needs to be working well to avoid any compensating or muscle imbalances from developing.
+And each part needs to be functioning well to avoid any compensating or muscle imbalances from developing.

 So as well as your lower back it's also important to stretch out the following areas:

-I hope that you found these stretches useful and that they will help to reduce your pain and help you to feel more flexible.
+I hope that you find these stretches useful and that they help to reduce your pain and keep you more flexible.

-It's been a massive game changer for me and has helped me to stay supple and relatively pain-free during my working day and beyond.
+It's been a massive game changer for me and has helped me to stay relatively pain-free during the day.

 So give these stretches a try for yourself.